 A choice of prizes of £75 (please note that international students may be liable for the transfer costs) or 3-year membership subscriptions to the AEA will be awarded to the best undergraduate and Masters dissertation, which may be on any aspect of environmental archaeology worldwide.
 Abstracts from the winning dissertations will be published in the AEA newsletter (this is a condition of entry that all entrants will be agreeing to on submission of their dissertation).
 The John Evans Dissertation Prize winners will also be encouraged to submit an abridged version of their dissertation for publication in the Association’s journal, Environmental Archaeology, subject to the usual review process.

-We invite each Department of Archaeology (or other relevant department) to submit the dissertation of their best candidate by 31st July 2017.
+We invite each Department of Archaeology (or other relevant department) to submit the dissertation of their best candidate at undergraduate and Masters level.
 Submissions from individual students are not accepted.
 English is the preferred technical language of submission although the committee will also accept submissions in other languages, but these must be accompanied by an English summary (max.
 2 pages) to conform to the submission rules.
 Departments wanting to submit in languages other than English should contact the prize administrator to determine whether the submission can be accommodated.

-Please note that only digital copies (pdf) of dissertations will be accepted, and these should be sent to the prize administrator, who should also be contacted for further information:
+Submissions are accepted year-round, though dissertations must be submitted by 31st July for consideration in that year’s prize – dissertations submitted after this date will be automatically included in the following year’s competition.
+Please note that only digital copies (preferably PDF) of dissertations will be accepted, and these should be sent to the prize administrator, who should also be contacted for further information.

 AEA John Evans Prize Administrator